zokis/zox/README.md

 println(listA[:]); -# {1, 2, 3, 4, 5}
 ```

+List operations:
+- `list + list`: Concatenation - Combines two lists into one.
+- `list * n`: Repetition - Repeats the list n times.
+- `list * list`: Cartesian Product - Returns the Cartesian product of two lists.
+- `list - list`: Difference - Removes elements of the second list from the first.
+- `list & list`: Intersection - Returns the elements common to both lists.
+- `list | list`: Union - Returns a list of elements from both lists without duplicates.
+- `list ^ list`: Symmetric Difference - Returns the elements that are in either of the lists, but not in both.
+- `list &+ n`: Element-wise Addition - Adds a given scalar to each element in the list.
+- `list &- n`: Element-wise Subtraction - Subtracts a given scalar from each element in the list.
+- `list &* n`: Element-wise Multiplication - Multiplies each element in the list by a given scalar.
+- `list &/ n`: Element-wise Division - Divides each element in the list by a given scalar.
+- `list &% n`: Element-wise Modulus - Computes the modulus of each element in the list by a given scalar.
+- `list &** n`: Element-wise Power - Raises each element in the list to the power of a given scalar.
+- `list &<< n`: Left Shift - Shifts each element in the list to the left by a given scalar.
+- `list &>> n`: Right Shift - Shifts each element in the list to the right by a given scalar.
+- `list &e n`: Element-wise AND - Performs a bitwise AND operation on each element in the list with a given scalar.
+- `list &| n`: Element-wise OR - Performs a bitwise OR operation on each element in the list with a given scalar.
+- `list &~`: Element-wise NOT - Performs a bitwise NOT operation on each element in the list.

 ## 7. Dictionaries ([])
 Dictionaries in Zox use square brackets [] with the structure [key -> value].
 For access, use curly brackets {}.